Semantic Satellite Communications for Synchronized Audiovisual Reconstruction: Numerical Results

 \subsection{Impact of Knowledge Base on Semantic Method Performance}

 The quality of the shared knowledge base significantly influences generative performance.
 To assess the proposed update mechanisms, we conducted experiments in scenarios involving the transmission of 100 video segments with multiple users, measuring CSIM, LPIPS, and AKD, as shown in \figref{kb}.
-We compare the proposed L0-L2 against a baseline L3 (which updates the reference frame for every segment). \tabref{table:Kbb} shows the average bandwidth overhead for each level, where the semantic features (3DMM parameters or keypoints) have a fixed bandwidth, and user image updates in the knowledge base employ a JSCC image transmission method \cite{8723589} with a compression rate of 1/12, transmitted over a high-quality channel.
+We compare the proposed L0-L2 against a baseline w/o Judg. (which updates the reference frame for every segment). \tabref{table:Kbb} shows the average bandwidth overhead for each level, where the semantic features (3DMM parameters or keypoints) have a fixed bandwidth, and user image updates in the knowledge base employ a JSCC image transmission method \cite{8723589} with a compression rate of 1/12, transmitted over a high-quality channel.
 The transmission of a 256$\times$256$\times$3 image requires 16,384 symbols.

 These results demonstrate that performance gradually improves as the judgment criteria become more stringent.
 Specifically, L0 (identity-only) maintains CSIM $>0.7$, ensuring basic identity recognition, but performs poorly in texture details and geometric accuracy, resulting in mediocre LPIPS and AKD scores.
 Integrating pixel-level (L1) and semantic-level (L2) constraints significantly enhances reconstruction accuracy for both SVC and V2A.
-In contrast, L3 shows slight advantages across all metrics, but its update frequency and bandwidth consumption increase dramatically.
+In contrast, w/o Judg. shows slight advantages across all metrics, but its update frequency and bandwidth consumption increase dramatically.
 In satellite links characterized by high latency and error rates, such frequent high-volume transmissions pose a risk of link congestion and reliability issues, leading to deployment bottlenecks.
-Notably, V2A-L2 closely approximates the performance of V2A-L3.
-For example, at 12 dB SNR, V2A-L2 achieves an AKD of 5.8, comparable to the 4.8 of L3, while consuming only about 50\% of the bandwidth required by L3.
+Notably, V2A-L2 closely approximates the performance of V2A-w/o Judg..
+For example, at 12 dB SNR, V2A-L2 achieves an AKD of 5.8, comparable to the 4.8 of w/o Judg., while consuming only about 50\% of the bandwidth required by w/o Judg..
 This demonstrates that the proposed mechanism effectively balances generation quality with resource conservation, ensuring stable and cost-effective multimodal transmission in bandwidth-limited satellite environments.

 \CheckRmv{ }